Andri Guðjohnsen: Club career

-Andri Guðjohnsen started playing football in FC Barcelona, but after three years in La Masia, he left to play for his local club, Gavà, before joining Barcelona's rivals Espanyol in 2015.
+Andri Guðjohnsen started playing football in Barcelona, but after three years in La Masia, he left to play for his local club, Gavà, before joining Barcelona's rivals Espanyol in 2015.

 He moved to Real Madrid, another rival of Barcelona, from Espanyol in the summer of 2018.
 He had scored 20 goals for Espanyol youth teams the previous season, and Real was reported to have made the youngster's signing a top priority, also including Andri's younger brother Dani in the deal.
 His first season in Madrid was successful, as his performances earned him a place in the U19 squad at only 16 years old, where he scored several goals, under Raúl's management.
 He also finished the season as the top scorer for Real Madrid Juvenil C (Under-17).

 In July 2020, Andri tore an anterior cruciate ligament in his knee and was expected to miss six months.

-In July 2021, Andri was promoted to the Castilla side, and in September 2021, he was included in Real Madrid’s Champions League squad for the first time.

-In the summer of 2022, Andri found himself out of favour in the Castilla side.
-That led to Andri and Real Madrid coming to an agreement that he would leave "Los Blancos".
+In July 2021, Andri was promoted to the Castilla side, and in September 2021, he was included in Real Madrid's Champions League squad for the first time.
+In the summer of 2022, Andri found himself out of favour in the Castilla side, leading him to leave and sign for IFK Norrköping.

-On 22 July 2022 Andri was officially announced as a IFK Norrköping player.
+On 18 August 2023, Andri joined Danish Superliga side Lyngby on a one-year loan deal with a purchase option.

+On 17 April 2024, Lyngby announced that they had redeemed the buyout clause on Andri, and he signed a three-year contract.
+Less than two months later, Lyngby announced they had sold Gudjohnson to Belgian club Gent, in what is reputed to be the biggest ever sale for the club.

+On 31 August 2025, Guðjohnsen joined Blackburn Rovers on a 3 year deal for an undisclosed fee.
+On 25 October 2025, Guðjohnsen scored his first goal for Blackburn Rovers, netting the winner in a 2–1 victory over Southampton, which was also the club's first home win of the season.

 International career

-Andri Guðjohnsen has played with several Icelandic youth groups.
+Andri has played with several Icelandic youth groups.
 One of his youth international career highs was when he scored a hat trick against Germany, qualifying his team for Euro U17 2019.
 Andri was also eligible to represent England (where he was born) and Spain (where he was raised).

 On 25 January 2021, Andri was called up to the Icelandic senior national team for the first time.
 He made his debut on 2 September 2021 in a World Cup qualifier against Romania, a 0–2 home loss.
 He substituted Albert Guðmundsson in the 79th minute.
 He scored his first goal on 5 September 2021 against North Macedonia, 2 minutes after being substituted on in the 82nd minute.

+He was part of the Iceland squad that won the 2022 Baltic Cup.